Chastity belt: Historical usage

 Two belts have been exhibited at the Musée de Cluny in Paris.
 The first, a simple velvet-covered hoop and plate of iron, was supposedly worn by Catherine de' Medici.
 The other—said to have been worn by Anne of Austria—is a hinged pair of plates held about the waist by metal straps, featuring intricately etched figures of Adam and Eve.
 There are other such belts at the Germanisches Nationalmuseum in Nuremberg and the British Museum in London.
 Most have been removed from public display to avoid any further embarrassment because the authenticity of these belts as medieval devices has since been called into question.
 Many contemporary historians accept that these alleged "artifacts" date from the 19th century, and are thus inauthentic.

 From the 18th century until the 1930s, masturbation was widely regarded as harmful in Western medicine.
 Numerous mentions can be found in medical journals of the time of the use of chastity belt-like devices to prevent masturbation in female children and adolescents, as well as women.
 Many designs for anti-masturbation devices were filed in the US Patent Office until the early 1930s, when masturbation was no longer deemed to be the cause of mental health problems.

 Furthermore, some 19th-century working women may have used chastity belts for protective reasons, as a "rape shield" to obstruct sexual assault from predatory bosses or male colleagues; the belts were not worn for a long time uninterruptedly, however, since sanitary and hygiene reasons prevented this before the modern invention of stainless-steel belts.
+The belt design was the most common but there were also concealed versions worn inside the vagina which were designed to injure the penis.